JosephTheExperiment/gyst/gyst docs/cli details/Options and subcommands.md

 - Flags:
 	- -t, --type: {s, h, dir, mod, lib} => Specifies a type to add.
 - Options:
-	- -op, --options: profile/triplet => If it wasn't specified with the library name and version this profile or triplet will apply.
+	- -stg, --settings: profile/triplet => If it wasn't specified with the library name and version this profile or triplet will apply.
 (For libraries only)
-	- --to: path = "./" => Specifies a directory to add to (doesn't effect libraries).
-	=> If the directory specified doesn't exist then ask for confirmation to create it.
+	- --to: path = "./" => Specifies a directory to add to.
+(Doesn't effect libraries) => If the directory specified doesn't exist then ask for confirmation to create it.
 	- -f, --force => Add, or replace without asking for confirmation.
 ## delete